 Am I trying to sell you a product?
 No. I run hair removal clinics, not beauty salons.
 I don't sell any skin care products at all.
 In fact, 90% of the stuff you read in beauty magazines is complete rubbish, which is why I have no time for the industry that I work in.

-The truth, from an insider with nothing to gain, is that you don't need fancy products or this or that 'magic' lotion.
+The truth is that you don't need fancy products or this or that 'magic' lotion.
 You just need to get down to your local pharmacy or supermarket.

 Personally, I get all my skin care stuff from Chemist Warehouse.
 It's generic stuff – You can buy it anywhere, and you can cover the basics for about $40 to get you right though winter.